The Model Flinch Before the Lawyer

 The Model Spec lays out a chain of command and rules like complying with applicable laws, protecting privacy, and not providing information hazards.
 The current Usage Policies go further and explicitly prohibit malicious cyber abuse, unsolicited safety testing, attempts to bypass safeguards, and tailored advice that requires a license without the appropriate professional involved.

-That matters because my prompt was brushing up against several of those policy nerves at once:
+That matters because my prompt was brushing up against several of those policy nerves at once — adversarial testing, client context, ambiguous authorization, possible monitoring, and legal ambiguity all sitting in the same sentence.

 So the model did what a GPT-5-era system is publicly trained to do.
 It front-loaded caution.